Knowing the best practices for how to sell IT equipment is an important part of making sure you get the most out of your equipment.

 - Conditions: refurbished, new, etc.

-- Equipment Condition– New in box, refurbished, used
+- Equipment Condition– New in the box, refurbished, used

 - Part Numbers